Unhinged (2020 film): Plot

-Rachel later stops a gas station.
-While inside the store, she sees Tom's truck parked outside.
-A fellow customer escorts Rachel back to her car and relays Tom's license plate number to her, but is then killed after Tom rams him with his truck and propels him into oncoming traffic.
-Tom then chases Rachel, during which he reveals that he has her phone.
-Using the info on her phone, Tom goes to the diner and meets with Andy, pretending to be a friend of Rachel's.
-Using Andy's phone, Tom calls Rachel on a burner phone stashed in her car.
-When Andy asks for his phone back, Tom smashes a mug across his face and stabs him to death in front of everyone.
-Tom then tells Rachel that she must choose somone in her contacts to die next.
-When he suggests her ex-husband, her mother, or Kyle, she chooses the client who fired her.
-Rachel then calls the police, who respond to the client's home while Rachel races to her son's school.
+Tom tracks Rachel to a gas station and switches his phone with hers while she is inside paying for her gas.
+Rachel sees him outside and gets help from a customer who accompanies her back to her car.
+The customer gets Tom's license plate number but is then rammed by the truck, which leads him to getting hit and killed by another car.
+A chase ensues, during which Tom shows Rachel that he has her phone.
+He uses her daily planner to locate Andy at the diner.
+Before she can warn Andy, Tom beats and stabs him to death in front of everyone while being filmed by a customer.
+Tom tells Rachel over the phone that she must choose another one of her contacts to die next.
+He suggests her ex-husband, her mother, or Kyle.
+She instead names the client who fired her, then calls the police, who respond to the client's home while Rachel races to Kyle's school.